kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 The extensions mechanism is provided for this purpose.
 Each extension is able to tell if it can create a component of the desired type.
 If the extension can do this, it performs the required code generation and reports how to obtain that component.

-For example, there are extensions that know how to create optimal `JsonReader` and `JsonWriter` components, repositories, and other components.
+For example, there are extensions that know how to create optimal `JsonReader` and `JsonWriter` components, repositories, declarative `HTTP` clients, `gRPC` stubs, configuration mappers, validators, and `MapStruct`/`Konvert` mappers.
-Available extensions are discovered through the `ServiceLocator` mechanism from all dependencies provided in the annotation processor scope.
+Available extensions are discovered through the `ServiceLoader` mechanism from all dependencies provided in the annotation processor scope.

 This mechanism is system-level and is most often used by internal `Kora` modules.